Analysis | Kevin McCarthy, QAnon and the know-nothing GOP

 To say this doesn’t pass the smell test would be an insult to the difficulty and efficacy of the smell test.
 McCarthy is effectively saying that the thing he denounced six months ago isn’t something he has even bothered to look into — then or since.
 This despite it having cast a pall over his party and playing a major factor in the storming of the U.S. Capitol last month, in scenes that were rife with QAnon fervor and imagery.
 There’s no conceivable way, period, that he doesn’t know how to say it or what it is.

 And even if that’s somehow true, then it’s a complete dereliction of duty — not just from a member of Congress but from a party leader who should probably take a closer look at this thing that has thoroughly infected his party.
-A poll last year showed 41 percent of Republicans thought QAnon was good for he country, despite it being regarded by the FBI as a domestic terrorism threat.
+A poll last year showed 41 percent of Republicans thought QAnon was good for the country, despite it being regarded by the FBI as a domestic terrorism threat.
 And now it has quite literally contributed to the physical endangerment of both McCarthy and his colleagues.
 If you were one of McCarthy’s members, wouldn’t you be furious that he doesn’t bother to do a little research?

 That said, this has become the M.O. of the Republican Party these days.
 When confronted with something inconvenient or troublesome in their midst — particularly such conspiracy theories — the stock response is increasingly to shrug it off or claim ignorance, no matter how implausibly.
 In some ways, it’s become a modern-day Know-Nothing Party.